Battle of Wake Island: Japanese occupation

 Fearing an imminent invasion, the Japanese reinforced Wake Island with more formidable defenses.
 The American captives were ordered to build a series of bunkers and fortifications on Wake.
-The Japanese brought in four 8 in naval guns which are often incorrectly reported as having been captured in Singapore.
+The Japanese brought in four 8 in naval guns, which are often incorrectly reported as having been captured in Singapore.
 The U.S. Navy established a submarine blockade instead of an amphibious invasion of Wake Island.
-As a result, the Japanese garrison starved, which led to their hunting the Wake Island Rail, an endemic bird, to extinction.
+As a result, the Japanese garrison starved, which is thought to have led to their hunting the Wake Island Rail, an endemic bird, to extinction.